ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

-The SP should implement one or both of the synchronous and asynchronous interrupt handling models depending upon the interrupt routing model it has chosen (as described in 2.2.3).
+The SP should implement one or both of the synchronous and asynchronous interrupt handling models depending upon the interrupt routing model it has chosen (as described in section `Secure Payload`__).

+.. __: #sp-int-registration

 In the synchronous model, it should begin handling a Secure-EL1 interrupt after receiving control from the SPD service at an entrypoint agreed upon during build time or during the registration phase.
-Before handling the interrupt, the SP should save any Secure-EL1 system register context which is needed for resuming normal execution in the SP later e.g. ``SPSR_EL1,``\ ELR_EL1\`.
+Before handling the interrupt, the SP should save any Secure-EL1 system register context which is needed for resuming normal execution in the SP later e.g. ``SPSR_EL1``, ``ELR_EL1``.
 After handling the interrupt, the SP could return control back to the exception level and security state where the interrupt was originally taken from.
 The SP should use an SMC32 or SMC64 to ask the SPD service to do this.

 In the asynchronous model, the Secure Payload is responsible for handling non-secure and Secure-EL1 interrupts at the IRQ and FIQ vectors in its exception